 Aloe: Aloe (including Aloe vera) gel has been used topically for thousands of years to treat wounds, skin infections, burns, and numerous other dermatologic conditions.
 Preliminary evidence suggests that aloe may be effective in promoting healing of mild to moderate skin burns.
 Further study is needed in this area.

 Astragalus: Astragalus supplements are derived from the roots of Astragalus membranaceus or related species, which are native to China.
 Few clinical trials have been investigated in terms of astragalus and burn patients.
-Limited research suggests that astragalus may have positive effects.
+Limited research suggests that astragalus may have positive effects on burns.
 Further research is required.

 Beta-glucan: Beta-glucan is a soluble fiber derived from the cell walls of algae, bacteria, fungi, yeast, and plants.
 Beta-glucan collagen matrix, which combines the carbohydrate beta-glucan with collagen, has been used as a temporary coverage for partial thickness burns with good results.
 Beta-glucan collagen matrix may help reduce pain, improve healing, and lessen scar appearance.
 However, further study is needed to confirm these results.

 Danshen: Danshen (Salvia miltiorrhiza) is widely used in traditional Chinese medicine (TCM), often in combination with other herbs.
-Although animal studies suggest that danshen may speed healing of burns and wounds, there are no reliable studies in humans evaluating this claim.
+Although animal studies suggest that danshen may speed burn healing and healing of wounds, there are no reliable studies in humans evaluating this claim.
 Danshen may increase bleeding in sensitive individuals, including in those taking blood thinning medications, such as aspirin and warfarin (Coumadin®).

 Honey: Honey is a sweet, viscid fluid produced by honeybees (Apis mellifera) from the nectar of flowers.
 Early evidence suggests that the topical (on the skin) use of honey on burns may reduce burn-healing time.
 Additional study is needed.